naszilla/tabzilla/GCP_README.md

 **Intended for internal use**

-This document describes how to set up a GCP instance and run a basic experiment with TabSurvey.
+This document describes how to set up a GCP instance and run a basic experiment with TabZilla.

 1. Make sure you have GCP [command line tools](https://cloud.google.com/sdk/gcloud) installed